-On October 31, 2019, we entered into an asset-based revolving credit and security agreement (the "Loan Agreement") with PNC Bank, National Association ("PNC Bank").
-The Loan Agreement provides a senior secured revolving credit facility of up to \$40.0 million with a maturity date of October 31, 2024.
-The Loan Agreement is collateralized by security interests in substantially all of our assets.
+On October 31, 2019, we entered into an asset-based revolving credit and security agreement (the "Loan Agreement") with PNC Bank, National Association ("PNC Bank") that originally provided a senior secured revolving credit facility with borrowing capacity of up to \$40.0 million and a maturity date of October 31, 2024.
+On April 4, 2023, we entered into an amendment to the Loan Agreement (as so amended, the "Amended Loan Agreement") that increases the borrowing capacity under the revolving credit facility to \$75.0 million, extends the maturity date to April 4, 2028, and changes the rates at which advances will bear interest.
+The Amended Loan Agreement is collateralized by security interests in substantially all of our assets.

-Advances under the Loan Agreement bear interest through maturity at a variable rate based upon our selection of either a Domestic Rate or a LIBOR Rate, plus an applicable margin ("Domestic Rate Loans" and "LIBOR Rate Loans").
-The Domestic Rate is defined as a fluctuating interest rate equal to the greater of (1) the base commercial lending rate of PNC Bank, (2) the overnight federal funds rate plus 0.50% and (3) the Daily LIBOR Rate plus 1.00%.
-The Company did not have an outstanding balance during the three months ended March 31, 2023.
-The applicable margin is between 0.75% to 1.25% for Domestic Rate Loans and between 1.75% and 2.25% for LIBOR Rate Loans based on maintaining certain undrawn availability ratios.
-The applicable margin as of March 31, 2023 was equal to 0.75% for Domestic Rate Loans and 1.75% for LIBOR Rate Loans.
-The facility fee for undrawn amounts under the Loan Agreement is 0.375% per annum.
+Advances under the Amended Loan Agreement bear interest through maturity at a variable rate based upon our selection of either a Domestic Rate Loan or a Term SOFR Rate Loan (each, as defined in the Amended Loan Agreement).
+For Domestic Rate Loans, borrowings bear interest at the Alternate Base Rate plus an applicable margin.
+The Alternate Base Rate is defined as a fluctuating interest rate equal to the greater of (1) the base commercial lending rate of PNC Bank, (2) the overnight federal funds rate plus 0.50% and (3) the Daily Simple SOFR plus 1.00%.
+For Term SOFR Rate Loans, borrowings bear interest at the Term SOFR Rate (as defined in the Amended Loan Agreement) plus the SOFR Adjustment of 0.10% plus an applicable margin.
+The Company did not have an outstanding balance during the six months ended June 30, 2023.
+The applicable margin is between 1.00% to 1.25% for Domestic Rate Loans and between 2.00% and 2.25% for Term SOFR Rate Loans based on the average undrawn availability under the revolving credit facility.
+The applicable margin as of June 30, 2023 was equal to 1.00% for Domestic Rate Loans and 2.00% for Term SOFR Rate Loans.
+The facility fee for undrawn amounts under the Amended Loan Agreement is 0.375% per annum.
 We will be required to pay customary letter of credit fees, as necessary.
-Refer to Note 5-Leases for additional information.

-The Loan Agreement contains customary conditions to borrowings, events of default and covenants, including covenants that restrict our ability to sell assets, make changes to the nature of the business, engage in mergers or acquisitions, incur, assume or permit to exist additional indebtedness and guarantees, create or permit to exist liens, pay dividends, issue equity instruments, make distributions or redeem or repurchase capital stock or make other investments, and engage in transactions with affiliates.
-The Loan Agreement also requires that we maintain compliance with a minimum Fixed Charge Coverage Ratio (as defined in the Loan Agreement) of 1.40 to 1.00 at any time undrawn availability under the Loan Agreement is less than 25%.
-As of March 31, 2023, we were in compliance with all covenants.
+The Amended Loan Agreement contains customary conditions to borrowings, events of default and covenants, including covenants that restrict our ability to sell assets, make changes to the nature of the business, engage in mergers or acquisitions, incur, assume or permit to exist additional indebtedness and guarantees, create or permit to exist liens, pay dividends, issue equity instruments, make distributions or redeem or repurchase capital stock or make other investments, and engage in transactions with affiliates.
+The Amended Loan Agreement also requires that we maintain compliance with a minimum Fixed Charge Coverage Ratio

+(as defined in the Amended Loan Agreement) of 1.40 to 1.00 at any time undrawn availability is less than 25%.
+As of June 30, 2023, we were in compliance with all covenants as part of the Amended Loan Agreement.